-Now one can identify partners that meet the requirements in terms of capabilities, resources, finances, soundness, quality, reliability, etc. When selecting partners, one should look beyond the usual suspect defense contractors and suppliers.
-The physical proximity of the partner has taken on a new importance in the context of security of supply and new geopolitical realities.
+Now one can identify partners that meet the requirements in terms of capabilities, resources, finances, soundness, quality, reliability, etc. When selecting partners, one should look beyond the usual defence contractors and suppliers.
+The physical proximity of the partner has taken on a new importance in the context of security of supply and the new geopolitical realities.
 Short distances as well as cultural proximity allow for a much higher speed in the implementation of a cooperation and contribute to the security of supply.

-When selecting components and strategic partners, the specific aspects of the defense industry must be considered.
-These include, for example, legal requirements such as the War Weapons Control Act (KWKG) or export controls.
+When selecting components and strategic partners, the specific aspects of the defence industry must be considered.
+These include, for example, legal requirements such as the German War Weapons Control Act (KWKG) or export controls.
 Particularly in security-relevant, innovative technologies, an expansion of banned lists, trade restrictions, sanctions and tighter export controls is to be expected.

 Partner selection also requires a structured risk analysis that considers both short-term operational and long-term strategic aspects.
 Once the right partner has been selected, the modalities are defined and contractually fixed.
 This includes, among other things, the details of the cooperation, the associated investments, the communication channels, or even a division of risks.
 The partner becomes part of the company’s own value chain.